 - Vice president of product

 The above-mentioned differences between the product manager and product owner also provide a peek into how these two product management roles are similar.
 In many organizations, product managers and product owners are interchangeable.
 However, agile business organizations with a scrum team structure will have product owners.
 Therefore, if you plan to make a career in product management, then basic knowledge about product managers and owners is imperative.
 And our certification course will help you understand that and more.
-So, enroll in Emeritus India’s courses to skyrocket your career.
+So, enrol in Emeritus India’s courses to skyrocket your career.